Outside-in GRC

 Outside-in GRC is a cybersecurity and compliance strategy that evaluates an organization’s governance, risk, and compliance posture from the perspective of an external adversary.
 Unlike traditional GRC, which relies on internal documentation, policies, and self-assessments (Inside-out), Outside-in GRC uses public-facing data and external observations to validate whether security controls are actually working.

 This approach bridges the gap between theoretical compliance ("Does the policy say we are secure?") and operational reality ("Can an attacker actually see a vulnerability?").
-It integrates findings from the external attack surface directly into compliance frameworks to provide an objective, evidence-based view of risk.
+It integrates findings from the external attack surface directly into compliance frameworks, providing an objective, evidence-based view of risk.

 The Difference Between Inside-out and Outside-in GRC